-A robust reward and recognition program is the foundation of organizational employee engagement.
+A robust recognition and rewards program is the foundation of organizational employee engagement.
 R&R programs have become an inseparable part of great workplaces to meet changing employee needs.
 The more beneficial a program is, the more likely an employee will go above and beyond to perform well and contribute to the company’s success.

-Programs for employee recognition and rewards involve much more than just giving out occasional gifts or cash payments.
+Employee recognition and rewards program involve much more than just giving out occasional gifts or cash payments.
 Your workplace could change thanks to these programs, becoming more collaborative and productive.
 However, numerous fallacies surround discussions of reward and recognition systems.
 These may result in errors or even inertia.
 Therefore, don’t let misunderstanding prevent you from developing a rewarding and fair employee appreciation program.

 Keep reading for,

-- Common mistakes in recognition and reward programs
+- Common mistakes in recognition and rewards programs

-- Essentials for a recognition and reward program
+- Essentials for a recognition and rewards program

-What are the myths around employee recognition and reward programs?
+What are the myths around employee recognition and rewards program?

 Some companies have misconceptions regarding the efficiency recognition and rewards program.
 Take a look at the seven most common myths: